n3dst4/gumshoe-fvtt/shared-fvtt-bits/README.md

 A key feature is how pnpm handles `file:` dependencies -  see https://pnpm.io/cli/link#whats-the-difference-between-pnpm-link-and-using-the-file-protocol.

 npm handles `file:` dependencies similarly-ish. npm will symlink the dependency and install its sub-dependencies in the main project.
-From a quick test just now, it installed `archiver`, `chalk`, and `fs-extra` in the main project, and it ALSO installed `chalk` in the `subtrees/shared-fvtt-bits/node_modules` folder because it had a different version requirement to something else that was installed in the main project.
+From a quick test just now, it installed `archiver`, `chalk`, and `fs-extra` in the main project, and it ALSO installed `chalk` in the `shared-fvtt-bits/node_modules` folder because it had a different version requirement to something else that was installed in the main project.
 So I guess `npm` would be usable for our purposes. `npm i` took 3m from a cold cache, 8s from warm.

 yarn just copies the dependency into `node_modules` without packaging, but their docs promise that will change in future (https://yarnpkg.com/protocol/file).
 The fact that it *copies* the dependency into `node_modules` means that changes to the source are not reflected in your project until you run `yarn` again.
 This is a deal-breaker for our purposes.
 Yarn took 3m from a cold cache, 4s from warm.

 pnpm hard-links the dependency into `node_modules`, which is great because you can make changes to the source and they are instantly reflected in your project, like with npm. **With the exception** that pnpm hardlinks each file individually, so if you **add** a file, you need to re-run `pnpm install` in your project.

 TL;DR: npm and pnpm will both work, I am using and therefore testing pnpm and I'm checking in pnpm-lock.yaml.
 Yarn handles file: dependencies differently and will be annoying if you want to make subtree contributions from your main project, which is the whole point of using subtree.

+## Why subrepo

+My first attempt used [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
+There are many better source of documentation on issues with subtree, but the one that broke me very quickly was the timeline clutter.
+There is the option to "squash" with subtree pushes and pulls, but you're still left with noise in the timeline, and a fragile experience.
+Git subrepo seems, at first blush, to be much nicer in every respect except that it needs to to be installed (doesn't ship with git.)
+The counterpoint to that is that only the maintainer (person who wants to add/push/pull subrepos) needs to have it installed; regular contributors can just clone your main project repo and they will have access to all the files.

 ## Adding dependencies